 Delete old Windows 10 update files

-And then click on ‘Disk Cleanup’ button.
-In the next window do not click OK button, instead click on ‘Cleanup My System’ see screen shot below
+And then, click on ‘Disk Cleanup’ button.
+In the next window do not click OK button.
+Instead, click on ‘Cleanup My System’ see the screenshot below

 And let Disk Cleanup calculating how much space you will be able to free up on the system disk /Local Disk (C:)

-Once again a pop up dialog will warn you that if you clean up the previous Windows 10 installations files you will no longer be able to restore the machine back, it’s okay just click ‘Yes’ to execute.
+Because, once again a pop-up dialog will warn you that if you clean up the previous Windows 10 installations files you will no longer be able to restore the machine back, it’s okay just click ‘Yes’ to execute.

-Additionally! you can also check the Temporary files and Recycle bin too if you see there is a big number of unnecessary files there.
+Additionally, you can also check the Temporary files and Recycle bin too if you see there is a big number of unnecessary files there.
+But do it carefully …

 Let Windows cleanup your hard drive, it will take a few minutes for windows to finish the job for you

-That’s it, now you have more space in system disk that you can use to install your favorite apps or games.
+That’s it, now you have more space in system disk that you can use to install more of your favorite apps or games.

 Other tips to DIY clean up Windows “junk files”

-Select all files there by pressing Ctrl + A and delete em all.
-You may get warning for deleting some files just that’s okay! just click Skip.
+Select all files there, by pressing Ctrl + A and delete em all.
+You may get a

 You can do this as your regular disk cleanup for maintaining your PC.